StewyEarth/Batch-Color-inverter/readme.md

 - Modern, responsive UI
 - All processing is local (no uploads)
 - Changing color of background on transparent pngs (on import)
+- Making Images square even if they werent already